 - 10. In response to the global Covid-19 pandemic, the Reserve Bank of Australia (RBA) adjusted the official cash rate on 3 March 2020, again on 20 March 2020, and most recently in November 2020 down to 0.10 per cent.
-In addition, the RBA launched Term Funding Facility.
-This facility, now in the order of \$200 billion, has reduced the funding costs of Authorised Deposit-Taking Institutions (ADIs), in turn helping to reduce the interest rates for borrowers.
-The facility closed to new drawdowns on 30 June 2021, at which time \$188 billion of funding was outstanding.
-As the facility provides low-cost fixed-rate funding for 3 years it will continue to support low borrowing costs until mid-2024. - 11.
-The resultant lower investment yields are expected to have a continuing adverse impact on the City's portfolio return and low interest rates are anticipated to continue for the immediate term given the current challenging economic conditions.
-While the market has begun to factor in future rate increases, slightly improving medium and longer term investment returns, to date the RBA's official cash rate remains unchanged. - 12.
+However, this calendar year, inflation has increased significantly as a combination of global factors and domestic capacity constraints have lifted costs and ultimately consumer prices. - 11.
+Over the year to the March quarter, headline inflation was 5.1 per cent (Sydney 4.4 per cent) and 3.7 per cent in underlying terms.
+A further rise in inflation is expected in the near term, with the RBA's forecast for headline inflation in 2022 of close to 6 per cent and underlying inflation of around 4.75 per cent.
+By mid-2024, headline and underlying inflation are forecast to have moderated and returned to the RBA's target range of between 2 to 3 per cent.
+The forecast reduction assumes that interest rates are gradually increased, and the RBA has since increased the official cash rate from 0.10 per cent to 0.35 per cent on 3 May 2022. - 12.
+Despite the first small increase in interest rates, low investment yields are expected to have a continuing adverse impact on the City's portfolio return over the next twelve months.
+Most of the investment portfolio (74 per cent) is held in fixed return term deposits.
+Increased returns will occur once these investments mature and are reinvested in products offering higher returns, if the funds are not required for operating purposes.
+Approximately 75 per cent of the portfolio will mature in the coming year allowing the City to take advantage of the improving returns. - 13.
 The City's cash inflows, whilst reasonably resilient, have been negatively impacted for a prolonged period, as the economic consequences of the pandemic have continued to affect major revenue streams, in particular commercial property and parking related income.
-A greater focus on maintaining adequate liquidity with shorter investment maturities, and increasingly limited opportunities to invest funds at adequate rates of return, will also continue to affect the City's interest revenue. - 13.
-The report includes graphs depicting that the City's cumulative portfolio returns over and above both the 90 day Bloomberg AusBond, and 30 day Bank Bill Rate benchmarks have also been included to provide further insight into the City's total investment portfolio performance. - 14.
-The structure of the City's investment portfolio continues to reflect the conservative approach outlined in the Investment Policy and Strategy, which remains appropriate for the current global and domestic economic conditions.
+A greater focus on maintaining adequate liquidity with shorter investment maturities, and increasingly limited opportunities to invest funds at adequate rates of return, will also continue to affect the City's interest revenue. - 14.
+The report includes graphs depicting that the City's cumulative portfolio returns over and above both the 90 day Bloomberg AusBond, and 30 day Bank Bill Rate benchmarks have also been included to provide further insight into the City's total investment portfolio performance. - 15.
+The structure of the City's investment portfolio continues to reflect the conservative approach outlined in the Investment Policy and Strategy, which remains appropriate for the current global and domestic economic conditions